dignifiedalpaca/blog/README.md

 ### Writing an article

-When smallblog is correctly installed you just have to write your markdown files in your drafts folder and preview them on the route: `/drafts/your_file_name_without_extension`.
+When smallblog is correctly installed you just have to write your markdown files in your posts folder and preview them on the route: `/posts/your_file_name_without_extension`.
+By default, every markdown files in the folder will be indexed.
+If you want to work on the files directly in this folder you just have to start their names with an underscore `_` (ex: `_first_post.md`).

-Then, when you finished your writing, you can move the markdown file to the posts' folder (drafts and posts folders can change with the configuration, in this example, they are respectively: `drafts/` and `posts/`).
+If you choose to not index the articles, when you finished your writing, you just have to rename the markdown file (posts folder can change with the configuration, in this example, it is `data/posts`, the route is named with the last folder of the path).

 Smallblog doesn't come with an editor to write blog post.
 To write this article you can use whatever way you want using the power of smallweb: